Mohs Surgery for Skin Cancer

 How is Mohs Micrographic Surgery different from a standard excision?

-Mohs Surgery involves removing the skin cancer in stages that begin with a saucer-like piece of skin that includes the tumor plus a small margin of surrounding skin.
-While remaining in the office, the tissue is mapped, inked and processed onto slides for examination in such a way that 100% of the surgical margin can be examined.
+Mohs Surgery, considered the ‘gold standard’ in skin cancer treatment, involves removing the cancer in stages that begin with a saucer-like piece of skin that includes the tumor plus a small margin of surrounding skin.
+The tissue is mapped, inked and processed onto slides for microscopic examination in such a way that 100% of the surgical margin can be determined.
 If skin cancer cells are seen in the removed tissue, another stage is removed in the exact location, leaving normal skin intact.
-By this method, as many non-cancerous skin cells are saved as possible.
-Once the skin cancer has been completely removed, Dr. Schlesinger will explain the various options for closure and repair of the wound.
+By this method, as many non-cancerous skin cells as possible are saved.
+Once the skin cancer has been completely removed, Dr. Schlesinger or Dr. Coakley will explain various options for closure and repair of the wound.

 How Effective is Mohs Surgery?